Stefano Kaburu

 -Wooddell et al. (2016) Relationships between affiliative social behavior and hair cortisol concentrations in semi-free ranging rhesus monkeys.
 Psychoneuroendrocrinology, 84: 109-115.

 -Wooddell et al. (2016).
 Matrilineal behavioral and physiological changes following the death of a non-alpha matriarch in rhesus macaque.
+Plos One, 11: 0157108.

 Grooming reciprocity in wild chimpanzees